-Although the interest rate swap is transacted for the purpose of providing the Trust with an economic hedge, the Trust has elected not to apply hedge accounting to the restructured interest rate swap and accordingly, changes in the fair value of the interest rate swap are recorded in the profit or loss in the Statement of Comprehensive Income as "net gain/(loss) from fair value movement of derivative financial instruments".
+Although the interest rate swap is transacted for the purpose of providing the Trust with an economic hedge, the Trust has elected not to apply hedge accounting to the restructured interest rate swap and accordingly, changes in the fair value of the interest rate swap are recorded in the profit or loss in the Profit and Loss as "net (loss)/gain from fair value movement of derivative financial instruments".
 Notwithstanding the accounting outcome, the Responsible Entity considers that the restructured interest rate swap agreement is appropriate and effective in offsetting the economic interest rate exposures of the Trust.